1948-1954 Kansas City, KS Part 1: Me

 I think that our house used to be white.
 The Milgrams' house is on the right.

-We lived in a house owned by my maternal grandparents, John and Clara Cernech.
+We lived in a house owned by my maternal grandparents, John and Clara Cernech1.
 I don’t remember them ever living with us, but they might have when I was an infant.
 A man whom I called Uncle Richard did live with us.
 His last name was Keuchel (rhymes with cycle), which indicates that he was related to Clara.
-He might have been her brotherClara had lots of brothers and sisters.
+He might have been her brother—Clara had lots of brothers and sisters.
 He might have been a cousin.

 I am pretty sure that, as my dad would say, we didn’t have two nickles to rub together.
 We did not have a car or modern appliances, but I certainly never felt deprived.

-I can easily visualize parts of the house.
-I had my own bedroom.
+I can still rather easily visualize parts of the house.
+I had my own tiny bedroom.
 My most precious possession was a green cowboy blanket, which I dragged around with me.
 I kept one of the corners between my right forefinger and middle finger.
+I named the four corners after political figures.
 Those areas were all worn out.
-I named the four corners after political figures.
 My favorite was Adlai Stevenson, my dad’s political hero.

 The basement was a spooky place.
 There was a coal chute.
-I have no idea how the coal got into the heater.
+I have no idea how the coal got into the heater or from the street.
 I can hardly imagine my dad shoveling it.
 Maybe we no longer used coal.
 I also remember a washtub with a wringer.
-Later my dad and Joey Keuchel built a rather elaborate train set on two or more ping-pong sized tables.
-This was supposedly mine, but they messed with it more than I did.
+Later my dad and Joey Keuchel2 built a rather elaborate train set on two or more ping-pong sized tables.
+This was supposedly mine, but they messed with it much more than I did.
+When our little family moved south, the train accompanied us, but not the tables.
+We never set it up at our new house.

-The kitchen was a very wholesome place.
+I remember the kitchen as a very wholesome place.
 My mother painted an apple tree on one of the walls, and she did a very good job.
-I have no absolutely no artistic taste, but everyone said so.
+I have no absolutely no artistic taste, but everyone complemented her on her work.

-I sometimes went to the store with my mother.
-There was a monetary currency that I have nowhere else encountered, plastic coins called “mills”.
+KC KS used a monetary currency that I have nowhere else encountered, plastic coins called “mills”.
 My recollection is that the green ones were worth one tenth of a cent, and the red ones were worth half a cent.
 I might have this backwards.
 They were used for sales tax.

 I have a few other vivid memories of those years.
 I had two friends, Larry Boatman and David Milgram.
 They were both about my age, but I do not remember going to kindergarten with them.
-I think that David might have been visiting his grandparents, who lived next door.
+I think that David might have been visiting (or even lived with) his grandparents, who lived next door.
 There was a third kid whose birthday was the same as mine.
-Beyond our back yard was a alley, and he lived in the house directly across the alley from ours.
+He lived in the house directly across the back alley from ours.

 There were no girls in my age group in our neighborhood.
 At least I have no memory of any.
 It is quite possible that I just ignored them.

 I was called Mickey, probably after Mickey Mantle, who played for the Kansas City Blues before the Yankees called him up.
-My dad told me that he saw him hit two homers in one gameone right-handed and one left-handed.
+My dad told me that he once saw him hit two homers in one game—one right-handed and one left-handed.

 One day I announced that I would no longer be called Mickey.
 The other kids had been taunting me: “Mickey Mickey Mickey Mouse; when he grows up he’ll be a rat.”
-Thus was born Mike Wavada.
+Thereafter I was Mike Wavada.

 We had a black and white dog named Trixie.
 I think that she was a terrier.
 I don’t remember much about her except that she could really jump.
 She might have been my mom’s dog.
 She must have died before we moved to the suburbs.

 Before I was old enough for school my parents enrolled me in speech lessons.
 Despite my rather severe birth defect, I can never remember anyone having trouble understanding my speech.
-I am not sure that I needed the speech classes.
+I am not sure that I actually needed the speech classes.
 At any rate I aced them.
-I got a sticker of a hippopotamus for reciting my assignment well.
-Because “hippopotamus” was considered a difficult word to pronounce, the hippo sticker was considered a valued prize.
+I was awarded a sticker depicting a hippopotamus for reciting my assignment well.
+Because “hippopotamus” was considered a difficult word to pronounce, the hippo sticker was highly valued.

 Who was going through the front door and who would sneak around to the back?